 Local Housing Allowance gives tenants more choice in where they live.
 And it’s fairer too.

 The amount of benefit you get will depend on the amount of bedrooms you need.
-More information is available here on how we calculate the number of bedrooms you need.
+More information on how we calculate the number of bedrooms you need is available here.

 Local Housing Allowance Rates

 We have two broad rental market areas - Newcastle and Shropshire - and the rate for each of these areas may differ slightly.

 Under the new Welfare Reform changes there will be a four-year freeze to Local Housing Allowance rates for four years from 2016-17 to 2019-20.
-However, from April 2018 the Shared Accommodation Rate and the four bedroom rate have increased slightly for both Newcastle and Shropshire.
+However, from April 2019 the Shared Accommodation Rate and the four bedroom rate have increased slightly for Newcastle.
 Please see the rates below:-

 Paying your rent